RolnickLab/ClimateSetExtension/README.md

-If you have an active `Conda` environment  and install `Poetry` using `pipx`, you will have to use `poetry run python <your_command_or_script_path>` instead of `python <your_command_or_script_path>`, (which is normal when using Poetry) as `python` will use Conda's active environment.
+If you have an active `Conda` environment  and install `Poetry` using `pipx`, you will have to use `poetry run python <your_command_or_script_path>` instead of `python <your_command_or_script_path>`, (which is normal when using Poetry) as Conda's active environment will define the available default `python` executable.

 ### Install targets